fightforthefuture/countdown-widget/README.md

 The Internet Countdown Widget!
 ------------------------------
-#### Join the battle for net neutrality with our Internet Countdown widget!
+#### Join the battle for net neutrality with the Internet Countdown widget!

 [**The FCC is voting on net neutrality rules**][1] on February 26th, 2015.
 But cable monopolies are trying to derail the process.
 The goal of this